-Black Panther behaves unlike any other Marvel movie; not it’s structure, but in it’s very behavior.
+Black Panther behaves unlike any other Marvel movie; not in its structure, but in its very behavior.
 As the movie opens up we hear a father talking to his son about the origins of Wakanda reminding us that stories like most things, are past down through the generations.
 Coogler allows the movie to amble along as if the entire story is being told by previous generations.
 In some ways it is.

 T’Challa’s (Chadwick Boseman) father has died, making him the new King of Wakanda.
 There is an ocean of difference between being a Prince and a King and T’Challa is forced to swim that divide.
 Part of what Coogler, who co-wrote the script with Joe Robert Cole, does is take time to thoroughly build the world of Wakanda.
 I feel like I understand Coogler’s Wakanda much more than I do Asgard, Metropolis, Gotham City, or even Marvel’s version of New York.

-We are allowed to witness royal ceremonies, which like all royal ceremonies, is part bureaucratic and partly just that, ceremonial.
+We are allowed to witness royal ceremonies, which like all royal ceremonies, are part bureaucratic and partly just that, ceremonial.
 In order for T’Challa to become King he must fight the chosen warrior of the other tribes.
 Yet, when the time comes no tribe puts forth a warrior.
 But lest we think T’Challa’s reign would go smoothly, a challenger appears M’Baku (Winston Duke).
-Of course since the movie is called Black Panther and Boseman’s name and face is on the poster, we know who will win this fight.
+Of course, since the movie is called Black Panther and Boseman’s name and face are on the poster, we know who will win this fight.

-If Okoye had uttered the line about guns and then the climactic battle been a gun fight, Black Panther would feel cheap and hollow.
+If Okoye had uttered the line about guns and then the climactic battle been a gunfight, Black Panther would feel cheap and hollow.
 It would be just another action movie from Marvel studios.
-But when the climatic battles does happen it is without guns, the climactic battle incidentally is one of the few battles that feels climatic.
+But when the climactic battles does happen it is without guns, the climactic battle incidentally is one of the few battles that feels climatic.

 Coogler and Cole have painstakingly shown us each character’s worldview so that we understand why they are fighting on the side they are on.
 The battle feels immediate because the fate of the world does not hinge in the balance…well, at least not in direct balance.
-Instead the tension comes from trusts betrayed, friendships shattered, and a country torn asunder by a power mad tyrant N’Jadaka (Michael B. Jordan).
+Instead, the tension comes from trusts betrayed, friendships shattered, and a country is torn asunder by a power-mad tyrant N’Jadaka (Michael B. Jordan).

-Jordan is mesmerizing as the angry, revenge driven man poisoned by the horrors of his oppressors.
+Jordan is mesmerizing as the angry, revenge-driven man poisoned by the horrors of his oppressors.
 N’Jadaka is a searing antidote to the chronic weak villains that plague superhero movies.
 He is magnetic and fun to watch, but his goal is easily understood.
-His actions make sense and his arc tragic and moving.
-His last line is perfect melding of character complexity and thematic meditations that have been running through the whole film.
+His actions make sense and his arc is tragic and moving.
+His last line is the perfect melding of character complexity and thematic meditations that have been running through the whole film.

-Black Panther is a sumptuous film to both look and listen to.
-The movie, shot by Rachel Morrison (who also shot Dee Rees’s Mudbound) is bathed in warm earth tones and sumptuous back lighting.
-Morrison and Coogler present Black Panther as a regal science fiction.
-Morrison and Coogler gives us a breathtaking Wakanda utilizing patterns and color in varying ways because different tribes have different tastes and cultures.
+Black Panther is a sumptuous film to both look at and listen to.
+The movie, shot by Rachel Morrison (who also shot Dee Rees’s Mudbound) is bathed in warm earth tones and sumptuous backlighting.
+Morrison and Coogler present Black Panther as regal science fiction.
+Morrison and Coogler give us a breathtaking Wakanda utilizing patterns and color in varying ways because different tribes have different tastes and cultures.
 They give us a complete universe to which to explore.